 Buy the Bar Cart

 If you’re a city-dweller, that tasty gin drink can run your tab up exponentially.
 Add to that the fact that your hot date keeps ordering, and you’ve swallowed up a third of your rent on one evening’s imbibement.
-Don’t choke.
-Just try the pregame ‘at-home’ method next time—and enjoy building some bartending chops while you’re at it.
+Rather than go for broke on making an impression, try the ‘pregame at-home’ method next time—and enjoy building some bartending chops while you’re at it.
+That’s sexy.

 Get a Budget-Conscious Workout Routine

 It’s true, your health is your wealth.
 But that doesn’t mean you need to go broke to maintain it.
-Contrary to popular belief, there is a way to have a regular workout routine without spending the equivalent of a car payment on a membership every month.
+Contrary to popular belief, there is a way to have a regular workout routine without spending the equivalent of a car payment on a membership every month to the new studio fad.
 Taking up running in the warmer months could save your wallet some serious stress.
 Or try a streaming at-home workout service like Beachbody on-demand, for only $99 per year.
 If you absolutely must have that group vibe, programs like Classpass are affordable—and plentiful.

-Put these meaningful savings into action by having a solid plan for paying down your student loans.
-Visit our rate checker to see if you could save by refinancing your student loans with Laurel Road and start getting your student loan repayment plan in order.
+Once you’ve mastered a few of these life hacks, put the savings into action by having a solid plan for paying down your student loans.
+Visit our rate checker to see if you could save by refinancing with us.
+Your wallet, your waistline, and your will to be debt free with have something to say for it.

 Disclaimer: Any opinions, findings, and conclusions expressed within the linked content above are those of the author(s) and do not necessarily reflect the views of Laurel Road or KeyBank National Association (“KeyBank N.A”).
 Linked content is provided for informational purposes, Laurel Road and KeyBank N.A. are not responsible for and do not endorse any third-party product or service mentioned.